cunhaw/busroutes/README.md

 - It uses an external Http web service (from AppGlu) to retrieve this information.

-- Project is based on the Master/Detail template from the Android SDK;
+- Project is based on the Master/Detail template from the Android SDK, which implements single pane and two-pane according to the screen size.
+UI from the original template was modified to add the search function.

 Instructions
 ============